 Summer television changed forever in 1988, when Shark Week made its Discovery Channel debut.
-This week it’s back, for its 29th annual edition, with a host of new specials, returning host Eli Roth, and a new state-of-the-art virtual reality feature.
+This week it’s back, for its 31st annual edition, with a host of new specials and guest stars like Rob Riggle.
 Take a bite out of these 10 facts about Shark Week.

 In discussing how the idea for Shark Week came about, former executive producer Brooke Runnette told The Atlantic that “the idea was definitely scribbled down on the back of a cocktail napkin.”
 She explained that a group of Discovery Channel executives had gotten together for a “post-work brainstorming session” over drinks.
 "As I've heard it, they were just talking about what kinds of things would be fun to do on Discovery.
 And one of them said something like, 'You know what would be awesome?
 Shark Week!'
 And somebody in that nexus scribbled it down on a napkin.”